godotengine/godot-docs/tutorials/navigation/navigation_using_navigationlinks.rst

 .. image:: img/nav_navmesh_links.png

-NavigationLinks are used to connect navmesh polygons from :ref:`NavigationRegion2D<class_NavigationRegion2D>` and :ref:`NavigationRegion3D<class_NavigationRegion3D>` over arbitrary distances for pathfinding.
+NavigationLinks are used to connect navigation mesh polygons from :ref:`NavigationRegion2D<class_NavigationRegion2D>` and :ref:`NavigationRegion3D<class_NavigationRegion3D>` over arbitrary distances for pathfinding.

 NavigationLinks are also used to consider movement shortcuts in pathfinding available through interacting with gameplay objects e.g. ladders, jump pads or teleports.

 2D and 3D versions of NavigationJumplinks nodes are available as :ref:`NavigationLink2D<class_NavigationLink2D>` and :ref:`NavigationLink3D<class_NavigationLink3D>` respectively.

-Different NavigationRegions can connect their navmeshes without the need for a NavigationLink as long as they are within navigation map ``edge_connection_margin`` and have compatible ``navigation_layers``.
+Different NavigationRegions can connect their navigation meshes without the need for a NavigationLink as long as they are within navigation map ``edge_connection_margin`` and have compatible ``navigation_layers``.
 As soon as the distance becomes too large, building valid connections becomes a problem - a problem that NavigationLinks can solve.